jholsten/me2e/README.md

 However, as this may involve a modification of the code base and may require a great deal of effort, the recommended approach is to have the DNS entry for the hostname of the external system point to the IP of the test runner instead.
 To do this, add an [extra_hosts](https://docs.docker.com/compose/compose-file/compose-file-v3/#extra_hosts) entry for the domain to be simulated to the Docker-Compose file for each Microservice that communicates with the third-party service.
 If the host on which the tests are executed is the same as the host on which Docker is running, you can use Dockers predefined `host-gateway` entry for the IP address of the test runner.
+However, if the tests are executed within a CI/CD pipeline with [Docker-in-Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker), the IP addresses of the Docker host and the test runner host differ.
+Therefore, you should use the value of the environment variable `RUNNER_IP` for the IP address of the test runner and use the `host-gateway` as the default value if this variable is not set.
+This allows you to run the tests both locally and inside the CI/CD pipeline.
+For more information on how to set this environment variable for the CI/CD pipeline, take a look at the [section on how to run tests inside a GitLab pipeline](#running-the-end-to-end-tests-inside-gitlab-ci).

 <ins>Example</ins>\
 To forward requests to `example.com` and `payment.example.com` to the corresponding Mock Server instances, set: